-- Recommend CPUC pursue rulemaking to establish universal program evaluation using consistent metrics and data collection to measure market penetration of energy, water, and telephone lowincome customer assistance programs and effectiveness of co-marketing and -enrollment strategies.
-Evaluation should place emphasis within ensuring investments and resources supporting tailored marketing and outreach to hard-to-reach populations, tribes, and underserved areas are on balance with need. - As part of the evaluation and monitoring effort, the Legislature may consider asking the Commission to provide a baseline penetration rate across all programs that is compared to the penetration rate once a new contract is in place as specified intervals of time.
+- The CPUC should consider, pursuing through an appropriate procedural mechanism, establishing universal program evaluation using consistent metrics and data collection to measure customer participation rates in energy, water, and telephone low-income customer assistance programs and effectiveness of co-marketing and co-enrollment strategies.
+The evaluation should study whether investments and resources supporting tailored marketing and outreach to hard-to-reach populations, tribes, and underserved areas are on balance with CPUC determined program participation goals and whether additional resources and supports are needed to increase program participation. - As part of the evaluation and monitoring effort, the Legislature may consider asking the CPUC to provide a baseline participation rate across all programs that is compared to the participation rate once a new contract is in place as specified intervals of time.